NairArjunWD/fgo-microblog/README.md

  - CRUD posts only work with person who signed and made that post

 ### To do (future updates):
- - switch to pg instead of sqlite
+ - Switch to pg instead of sqlite
  - Host on heroku
+ - Update dependencies